-- 27-22.40-B. Following the close of the hearing and consideration of all testimony, documentary evidence and matters of record, the zoning board of appeals must act by simple majority vote of board members present and voting to approve the special exception, approve the special exception with conditions or deny the requested special exception.
+- 27-22.40-A. The zoning board of appeals must hold a public hearing to consider all special exception applications. - 27-22.40-B. Following the close of the hearing and consideration of all testimony, documentary evidence and matters of record, the zoning board of appeals must act by simple majority vote of board members present and voting to approve the special exception, approve the special exception with conditions or deny the requested special exception.
 The zoning board of appeals is also authorized to defer action on the special exception or allow the applicant to withdraw the variance without prejudice.
 The board's final decision must be made within a reasonable period of time but in no event more than 60 days from the date of the close of the hearing. - 27-22.40-C. The zoning board of appeals decision to approve or deny must be based on the approval criteria of Sec.
 27-22.50.

-27-22.50 Review and Approval Criteria 143
+27-22.50 Review and Approval Criteria 144